| "Kill the Tramp" is a documentary investigation into one

 and Lord Nicholas Bettle, Euro MP.
 Another 15 interviews with other

+key figures connected with the case are also quoted.
 The conclusion is open-ended and focuses on the struggle for access

 to the secret archives in Bulgaria.
 In 2004 the author submitted